Teerausch

 2023 sipdown no. 23

-This tea is really tasty.
-It throws me off a bit as there’s a floral-esque scent, but a tropical floral?
+This tea is tasty.
+There’s a floral scent, but it’s more tropical floral.
 It’s hard to describe.

 Hot: The taste itself is like biting into a merge of pineapple and mango — very juicy and delightful.

 Cold: The cold taste was similar, but there was a slight edge of bitterness that I didn’t expect.
-I may actually prefer this one hot.
+I prefer this one hot.

 Martin generously picked up some Teerausch teas for me when he was last in Germany and I’m finally getting around to making some notes!